ybanda/Spring4JSE8/README.md

 	4) Whenever an Object is returned from the REST Controller in the form of an array , Spring boot will return the list in an JSON Format.
 	5) Bill of Materials - List of dependencies that spring boot will download and add in the class path based on version specified in pom.
 	6) Embedded Tomcat Server - Convenience , Servlet Container config is now app config , Standalone Application , best for microservice architecture.
     7) Application.port complete list of properties -> https://docs.spring.io/spring-boot/docs/current/reference/html/common-application-properties.html
+    8) spring-boot-devtools will enable auto update the cache. thymeleaf will check for html resources under templates , but for jsp we need to provide the parser and source for the jsps.

 - ### Spring Data JPA
 	1) ORM is the approach of taking object oriented data and mapping to a relational datastore (e.g. a RDBMS)